grafov/wtfm/README.md

 The tool for lazy programmers to maintain docs with code in `go`.
 It oriented on documenting `go` code and useles for other langs.

+## Status

+Program yet unusable and development only started.
+If you interested in this tool for `go` just vote project with a star.

 ## Why?

 0. Of course I use `godoc` for generating documentation for `go` code.
 But